balr411/RVcovPaper/Scripts/4.metaAnalysis/readme.md

 raremetal on each of the created summary files.
 Note that these pooled allele frequencies are needed to create the group files further downstream.

+After doing this, due to issues with the {study} wildcard in the next Snakefile, you will need to run the scripts metaAnalysis_imp0SummaryFiles.R and metaAnalysis_all0CovFiles.R in order to output the covfiles necessary to run RAREMETAL.

 In the second Snakemake pipeline (Snakefile is just called Snakefile), we perform the analysis using external covariance similar to what is done in the other directories.